-Welcome to all brothers, alumni, prospective members, and visitors to the official website for the Beta Phi Chapter of Delta Sigma Pi.
-Our chapter is a prominent organization at Southern Methodist University since its establishment in 1948.
-The Beta Phi Chapter is an extremely valuable resource for those interested in business and economics, whether in the United States or abroad.
-For the Beta Phi Chapter, the core of our strength as an organization comes from being one of the largest Delta Sigma Pi chapters in the nation.
+Welcome to the official website for the Beta Phi Chapter of Delta Sigma Pi!
+Our chapter was founded at Southern Methodist University in 1948.
+Since then, we have become one of the largest Delta Sigma Pi chapters in the nation.
+We take great pride in our letters and what it means to be a Deltasig.
+Located in the heart of Dallas, our brotherhood learns from successful men and women about how to prosper after college in the business world.
 We have gained more business connections and life-long friendships within our active community of members than any other chapter.
-Our members have not only benefited in a fruitful amount of connections with alumni in our community of the Dallas-Fortworth area but also with alumni across the nation.
-As a chapter, we frequently host professional speakers, community service events, fundraisers, and heavily anticipated social events.
+Our members have not only benefited in a fruitful amount of connections with Deltasig alumni, but also with alumni across the nation.
+As a chapter, we frequently host professional speakers, community service events, fundraisers, and brotherhood social events.

 The Beta Phi chapter was founded March 20, 1948 by 33 men.
 The founders include, Harmon L. Watkins, James L Hussey, Norman R. Haertig, Robert S Moore, Russell E Hankins, Henry G Hall, Jr, James F Anderson, Glenn W. Harding, Charles F. Caruth III, Thomas R. Worthy, Jr., Robert C Thomas, Edward F. Thorn, James A Werner, James A Wittkower, Robert V. King, Robert E. Daniel, Samuel C. Thornburg, Richard E. Danner, Robert D. Jenkins, John R. Willis, Robert D. Owen, Carl L. Carpenter, Jr., Gordon P. Wagner, Charles V. Mercer, Weldon W. Mills, Herbert B Tartt Jr, Taylor B. Scalf Jr, Wesley J. Elliston Jr., Billy E McDonald, Watson A Tillman, James W. Johnson, James L. Owen.